Ext-DASH/four0three/README.md

 four0three is a 401/403 bypass fuzzer built based on BypassFuzzer.py, but written in rust.
 credits: intrudier https://github.com/intrudir/

+It has many feautres including that it goes brrrrr.

 ### Usage:

 ```